Adding a chat message counter to your iOS app using the Chat SDK

 Getting started

 This tutorial assumes you already have some knowledge about how the Chat SDK is embedded and implemented.
-If you haven't embedded the SDK before, the quick start guide and the documentation would be good resources to use before progressing through this article.
+If you haven't embedded the SDK before, see the Getting Started Guide before progressing through this article.

 Initial setup